 The benefits of drumming lie in its simplicity.
-Simple and effective therapeutic drumming beats are easy to learn and to master with the assistance of a drumming teacher or therapist.
+Simple and effective therapeutic drumming beats are easy to learn and master with the assistance of a drumming teacher or therapist.

 If you are looking for a holistic practice that can help to soothe your mind and promote quality of life in addiction recovery, drumming may well be worth a try!

 - Phenomenological experience in response to monotonous drumming and hypnotisability.
 Maurer RL Sr, Kumar VK, Woodside L, Pekala RJ.
 Am J Clin Hypn.
 1997 Oct; 40(2):130-45.